sudar/posts-by-tag/readme.txt

 Requires at least: 2.8
 Donate Link: http://sudarmuthu.com/if-you-wanna-thank-me
 Tested up to: 3.2.1
-Stable tag: 1.9
+Stable tag: 2.0

 Provide sidebar widgets that can be used to display posts from a set of tags in the sidebar.

 == Description ==

 Posts By Tag WordPress Plugin, provides sidebar widgets which can be used to display posts from a specific set of tags in the sidebar.

+These tags can be specified in the widget or the Plugin can automatically retrieve them from the current post.

 You can also use shortcode or template function to display the posts.

 The Plugin caches the posts of each widget separately, and issues database queries only when needed.
 This will reduce the amount of database queries involved for each page load and will therefore be light on your server.